KeyserDSoze/RepositoryFramework/src/RepositoryFramework.Abstractions/README.md

     IQuery<User> command

 ### Example with TState
-In DI you install the services, in example we are using a Result class that is an IState, instead the default integration State.
+In DI you install the services, in example we are using a Result class that is an IState<T>, instead the default integration State.

     services.AddRepository<User, string, Result, UserRepository>();
     services.AddCommand<User, string, Result, UserWriter>();